 Dorothy Sayers, brilliant writer and scholar, has been credited with igniting a renaissance in classical education after she presented her essay entitled “The Lost Tools of Learning” at Oxford in 1947.
 Her entreaty for schools to return to classical education rings as true today as it did in 1947.
 She explained,

-Rhetoric, the third level of the trivium, aims primarily at students from the 9th – 12th grades, and teaches them to express persuasively and eloquently conclusions drawn from the organization of facts into integrated relationships.
+The Rhetoric Stage, the third level of the Trivium, aims primarily at students from the 9th – 12th grade and teaches them to express persuasively and eloquently conclusions drawn from the organization of facts into integrated relationships.
 Students at this level learn to write, speak, and defend original ideas by applying the rules of logic to expression.

 The Tools of Classical Education